Sattar Bahlulzade: Character

 For most of his life, Sattar Bahlulzade lived in his native village.
 The artist rarely went out to the city to visit friends and family.
 He was never married and did not have much personal life.
+However, he was a mentor figure to the painter Gayyur Yunus, who is from the same village.

 Sattar was distinguished by his generosity.
 He often gave out his paintings as gifts.
 From time to time, the artist's studio was visited by foreigners interested in art.
-Once, an Italian guest expressed his desire to buy one of the artist's works.
+Once, an Italian guest expressed their desire to buy one of the artist's works.
 However, Sattar decided to give him a painting for free.
 When the guest told him that he could not accept such a valuable gift without giving something in return, Sattar replied, "I never give cheap gifts."

 In 1964, the works of Bahlulzade were exhibited in the National Gallery in Prague.
-After the exhibition, five of the paintings were selected to be bought for the Museum's collection.
+After the exhibition, five of the paintings were selected to be bought for the museum's collection.
 Nonetheless, Sattar refused the fee, offering the paintings to the gallery as a gift.
 These stories tell us about his lack of care for material possessions like money.
 He even smoked the cheapest brands of cigarettes.

 Sattar had several unique physical features, one of which was his long hair.
 It is said that he had only cut his hair on two occasions in his entire life.
 The first time was when the Azerbaijani sculptor Fuad Abdurakhmanov decided to create a sculpture of the artist.
 Bahlulzade suspected that Fuad would be more interested in and focused on his hair than on his personality, and therefore he cut his hair and showed up in the sculptor's studio.
 Abdurakhmanov was naturally very surprised.
 Today, the resulting marble sculpture is displayed in the National Art Museum of Azerbaijan in Baku, illustrating the artist with short hair.